LattePandaTeam/Docs/content/3rd_delta_edition/touch_and_display.md

 ## HDMI

 !!!
 Note
-    The LattePanda 3 Delta supports HDMI 2.0b, so if you use a display which supports 4K 60Hz or 4K HDR, please use the HDMI 2.0b cable.
+    The LattePanda 3 Delta supports HDMI 2.0b, so if you use a display which supports 4K 60Hz or 4K HDR, please use HDMI 2.0b cable.

 ### What You Will Need